wp-plugins/ik-facebook/readme.txt

 5. This is the Plugin Status & Help Tab.
 This tab provides example shortcodes, a quick summary of some important settings, and other means of help and support.

 == Changelog ==

+= 2.6 =
+* Feature: adds multi language and regional support!
+We will add new language options to the plugin as we complete our translations!
+* Feature: adds ability to filter feed to only show Events!
+* Fix: miscellaneous fixes.

 = 2.5.8 =
 * Fix: address issue with image link title being output incorrectly, causing broken HTML in the feed.